108anup/frcc/README.md

 ## Known issues

+All these issues are with running Copa (genericcc_markovian in genericCC).
+If this gives too much trouble, we recommend commenting out Copa from ALL_CCAS in `experiments/cc_bench/sweep.py` and running the experiments without Copa.
+You would also want to edit `experiments/cc_bench/plot_all.sh` to remove references to Copa (genericcc_markovian).

 1. We have noticed that on some machines, there are failures in running Copa with jitter.
 This typically occurs for the below experiment.
 Re-running Copa experiments with a lower degree of parallelism seems to resolve the issue.
 To